-You should request for a fraternity recommendation letter to a person who knows you well enough to exhibit your qualities that are in tandem to the purpose of a fraternity.
+You should request a fraternity recommendation letter from a person who knows you well enough to exhibit your qualities that are in tandem with the purpose of a fraternity.
 This may be not so important for a work skill or an educational studies fraternity, but for most other fraternities it is necessary.
 A friend of mine was a member of an authors fraternity and someone requested to write a fraternity recommendation letter.
 Following is the letter that my friend wrote.

 Sample Fraternity Recommendation Letter

 Subject: Fraternity recommendation letter for Neil Perry To,